What costs more in the long run – artificial turf or a real lawn?

 While it’s important to factor in artificial turf cost when budgeting for your lawn, don’t forget to think big picture.

-In the long run, if you live somewhere dry like Nevada, you’re looking at saving around 55 gallons of water a YEAR, per square foot of yard you fill with artificial turf instead of real grass.
+In the long run, if you live in North Texas you’re looking at saving around 55 gallons of water a YEAR, per square foot of yard you fill with artificial turf instead of real grass.
 These savings add up when you factor in maintenance and lawn care over 15-20 years.

 For more information on the pros and cons of artificial turf, check out our blog.